j-loquat/gamma-world/README.md

 uv run main.py
 ```

-This command uses `uv` to set up a virtual environment (if needed), install dependencies specified in `main.py`'s header comment, and run the FastAPI application using Uvicorn.
+This command uses `uv` to set up a virtual environment (if needed), install dependencies from `pyproject.toml`, and run the FastAPI application using Uvicorn.

 Once the server is running, access the application in your web browser at: `http://localhost:8000` (or the address provided in the terminal output).